Tonks89/Tonks89.github.io/software/index.md

 ##  A 3 DOF PPR parallel robot

 This project consisted in designing a parallel robot for assembly operations with a mobility of two translations and one rotation.
 Such mechanism can also be referred to as a cylindrical parallel mechanism, and is usually employed in machining operations.
-To comply with the desired assembly task and motion patter, the mechanism was designed according to the following priorities:
+To comply with the desired assembly task and motion pattern, the mechanism was designed according to the following priorities:

 Priority 1: Be capable of moving throughout a circular regular positional workspace RPW of diameter 500 mm;